dorabelme/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML introduces meaning to the web page rather than just presentation.
+The tag describes its meaning both to the browser and the developer.
+Semantic tags include <header>, <footer>, <section>, <article>, <p>, <h1>, <nav>.
+Writing semantic HTML is important from SEO perspective.
+Examples of non-semantic elements are <div> and <span>.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Block elements will break the flow of content on a new line.
+They take up as much width as its parent element will allow.
+Both height and width can be used to adjust sizing of the element.
+It can nest both inline and block elements.
+Inline elements, on the other hand, only take up as much space as the content.
+Block elements are not allowed to be nested inside inline elements.
+Height and width properties have no effect.
+They can be nested inside of other elements without disrupting the flow of content.
+Examples: <a>, <span>, <strong>.

 3. What are the 4 areas of the box model?

+Content, Padding, Border, Margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Cross axis, y-axis

 5. Explain why git is valuable to a team of developers.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

+Git is a Distributed Version Control System that allows multiple developers to write code, edit and make changes to the code that’s stored in a repository in an organized manner.
+Git also creates a timeline, a history of changes that occur over time in the code.
+Git allows a team to keep track of who edited which files, what files they changed and how to get back to the original code if needed.
+It would be very difficult  for large teams to collaborate without git or other version control systems.

 ## Project Set Up